porsche-design-system/porsche-design-system/packages/components/src/components/action/tags/tag-dismissible/tag-dismissible.examples.md

 ## Tag Dismissible

-`p-tag-dismissible` is used in contexts where the user can actively remove tags.
+`p-tag-dismissible` is used in contexts where the user can actively remove a tag.
 It is often seen in filtering.

-It is a user controlled component and behaves similar to a button.
-The functionality to dismiss the tag needs to be implemented by e.g. `onClick` listener.

 ## Color